 Back in June, many photographers joined in the NANPA Nature Photography Day Bioblitz, an eleven-day citizen-science project.
 A bioblitz is an event created to find and identify as many species as possible in a given area over a limited period of time.
 All observations are uploaded to an iNaturalist project.
 During the NANPA event, participants made close to 10,000 observations of over 3,000 species, 97 of which were threatened species.
 All this data is now available to scientists and researchers.
 To add a little excitement, several of NANPA’s generous sponsors contributed to prize packages.
-North Carolina-based nature photographer Sam Ray won the drawing for a Tamron 100-400mm f/4.5-6.3 Di VC USD lens.
+North Carolina-based nature photographer Sam Ray won the random drawing for a Tamron 100-400mm f/4.5-6.3 Di VC USD lens.

 The Nature Photographer episode #19 on Wild & Exposed podcast